 Discuss your goals for the future, as well as theirs.
-As a patient, your greatest concern might be to live without pain, or to stay at home or not to be a burden.
-Ask your loved ones what their concerns are when they consider the coming days, weeks and months.
+As a patient, your greatest concern might be to live without pain, to stay at home or not to be a burden.
+Ask your family members/caregivers about their concerns as they consider the coming days, weeks and months.
 Explain that hospice is not giving up.
 It is an active choice to ensure that everyone’s needs are met.

 For families speaking to patients

 Discuss hospice care as a means of fulfilling the patient’s wishes.
-Now that your loved one has told you what is important to him or her, explain that hospice is a way of making sure wishes and desires are met.
+Once the patient and family are clear about what is important to the patient, explain that hospice is a way of making sure wishes and desires are met.
 For some, the word hospice evokes a false notion of giving up.
 Explain that hospice is not about surrendering to disease or death.
 It is about bringing quality of life to the patient’s remaining months, weeks or days.

 Request a hospice evaluation